|

 of the artisan -- the other side of the craft.

-It is the stage of the not yet presentable.
+the stage of the not yet presentable.
 It

 is the private, the intimate and the vulnerable